ameli/imate/docs/source/tutorials/install.rst

         .. warning::

             Do not use this option to build the package for `production` (release) as it has a slower performance.
-Building the package by enabling this variable is only sitable for generting the documentation.
+Building the package by enabling this variable is only suitable for generating the documentation.

         .. hint::